Salwan/salwan.github.io/_posts/2019-10-03-simplebench.md

 #### Snapdragon 855

 Mobile phone processors are catching up to laptop processors very quickly.
 I've read that Snapdragon 855 is similar in performance to a current gen core i3, and these results confirm that.
-It's especially impressive that Snapdragon 855 is almost exactly matching a desktop PC Ryzen 5 1600 in both Lua and Godot/GDScript!
+It's especially impressive that Snapdragon 855 is almost exactly matching a desktop PC Ryzen 5 1600 in Godot/GDScript and very close in Lua and Python.

 #### Python